The Sign of Three: Plot

 DI Lestrade and Sergeant Donovan are on the verge of arresting the criminal Waters family that has evaded the police several times.
 However, when Lestrade receives a text from Sherlock asking for help, he tells Donovan to make the arrest herself and races to Baker Street, assuming the worst and calling for full backup – only to discover that Sherlock is simply struggling to write a best man speech for John's upcoming wedding to Mary Morstan.

 On the morning of the wedding, Mrs. Hudson reminds Sherlock that marriage changes people.
 Sherlock calls his brother Mycroft, who repeats Mrs. Hudson's suggestion that John and Mary's marriage will change his life.

 At the reception, John is delighted to see Major James Sholto, his former Army CO.
 Sholto (the name is a reference to a character in The Sign of Four) lives in seclusion, having received death threats and media scrutiny after losing a unit of new soldiers in Afghanistan.
 Sherlock rises to give the best man speech, and begins by reading from the wedding telegrams, after which he expresses his deep love and respect for John and launches into a rambling narrative, describing John's role in an attempted murder case, "the Bloody Guardsman".
 A Guardsman named Bainbridge had contacted Sherlock, fearing he was being stalked.
 When Sherlock and Watson arrived at the Guards' quarters, Bainbridge was found seemingly stabbed to death in a locked shower stall with no weapon in the room.
 John insisted on being allowed to examine Bainbridge's body, discovered he was still breathing, and requested an ambulance.
 Sherlock says the most remarkable thing about the case was that, while he had focused on trying to solve a murder (he admits that it remains unsolved), John had saved a life.

 Sherlock's narrative drifts to the case of "the Mayfly Man".
 Several days after going to a man's apartment for a romantic dinner, Tessa, who works as a private nurse, found the apartment was vacated and the man had died weeks ago.
-Sherlock and John, still inebriated from John's stag night, attempt to search for clues but are arrested for their drunken antics.
+Sherlock and John, still inebriated from John's stag night, attempt to search the flat for clues but are arrested for their drunken antics.
 The next morning, an amused Lestrade secures their release.
-Following up something Tessa said, Sherlock contacts other London women with a similar experience but fails to find any significant connection between them.
+Following up something Tessa said, Sherlock contacts other London women with a similar experience and realizes that all of them have service jobs – such as gardener, cook, or maid.
 John's knowledge of human nature lets Sherlock conclude that the perpetrator is a man bored with marriage, who adopts the names of recently deceased single men and uses their unoccupied homes to meet women.